 Thus, delicately roasted coffee has a different, punchier taste.
 Coffee snobs tend to get behind Portland coffee, but those who are merely casually coffee curious might not prefer it.

-Either way, if you never try a coffee in Portland, you’re doing it wrong! 🙂
+Either way, if you never have coffee in Portland, you’re doing it wrong! 🙂

 Perhaps because of Portland’s robust coffee culture, doughnut culture is equally strong here.
 Doughnuts, moreover, are “a thing” in Portland.